codingMustache/codingMustache/README.md

 ## Joke of the Day

-Every machine in the coin factory broke down all of a sudden without explanation.
-It just doesn’t make any cents.
+When Dad drops a pea off of his plate ‘oh dear I’ve pee’d on the table!

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+On a standard American QWERTY keyboard, what symbol will you enter if you hold the shift key and press 1?
- 1. Application
+ 1. Dollar Sign
- 2. Network
+ 2. Percent Sign
- 3. Session
+ 3. Exclamation Mark
- 4. Present
+ 4. Asterisk

 <details>
   <summary>Answer</summary>
-  Application
+  Exclamation Mark
 </details>